 Peel prawns; keep aside.

-Also keep aside the stock.
+Also keep aside the stock (Please discard the heads and shells).

 Heat oil and fry chili paste till aromatic and oil splits.